Things I can do today – for myself and for others

 • Hold a street party or a Big Lunch and start connecting neighbours where you live – around 50% of people who organise one say they feel less isolated as a result.
 Website: edenprojectcommunities.com/thebiglunchhomepage

-• Start or join a social network for your area like nextdoor.co.uk and meetup.com or local groups on Twitter.com, like @BerksWalkers; a walking group for people in their 20s and 30s.
-Use Facebook groups like The Ding, Breastfeeding Berkshire and Tilehurst Gossip Girls to connect with people face to face.
+• Start or join a social network for your area like nextdoor.co.uk and meetup.com or local groups on Twitter.com, Use Facebook groups like The Ding, Breastfeeding Berkshire and Tilehurst Gossip Girls to connect with people face to face.
 Caution: don’t give out your personal details like your address or phone number.
 Meet new friends in a public place like a café.

 • Volunteer with a community group in your area, which is helping to reduce loneliness and social isolation.
 Reading has lots of volunteer opportunities for people wanting to be a befriender and Reading Voluntary Action can help find the right opportunity that suits you best.